June 6th, 2016

-UPDATE: as of 2018, this solution for deep linking from Universal App Campaigns is no longer available.
+UPDATE: As of 2018, this solution for deep linking from Universal App Campaigns is no longer available.
+You can read one of our newer posts on how deep linking technology influences cross-platform user acquisition.

 What do Facebook, Google, and Twitter all have in common?
 In the never ending struggle to allocate ad budgets for mobile app growth, these three channels represent the majority of the debate.